NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 Flakes is very popular among these new users.
 Ergo, Flakes is very popular among the Nix community as a whole.

-Many Groups and individuals interested in the continued growth the Nix community see Flakes are popular, an also wish it to be stabilized to attract still more users, since Flakes are already proven to be popular among users.
+Many groups and individuals interested in the continued growth the Nix community see that Flakes are popular, and wish for them to be stabilized to attract still more users/
+The thinking is that if unstable Flakes are already proven to be popular, stable Flakes will be even moreso.

 ### Difficulties in the roll-out